On the Relationship Between Monotone and Squared Probabilistic Circuits: Preliminaries

 where each sum node has a set of weights $\{\weight_{\node, \node_i}\}_{\node_i \in \inputs(\node)}$ with $\weight_{\node, \node_i} \in \reals$.
 Each node $\node$ thus encodes a function over a set of variables $\scope(\node)$, which we call its \emph{scope}; this is given by $\scope(\node) = \bigcup_{\node_i \in \inputs(\node)} \scope(\node_i)$ for internal nodes.
 The function encoded by the circuit $\pcfunc_{\circuit}$ is the function encoded by its root node.
 The size of a probabilistic circuit $|\circuit|$ is defined to be the number of edges in its DAG.

 \end{definition}

-In this paper, we will assume that sum and product nodes alternate.
+In this paper, we will assume that sum and product nodes alternate; this is without loss of generality as this property can be enforced on a PC at most a linear increase in size.
 A key feature of the sum-product structure of probabilistic circuits is that they allow for efficient (linear-time) computation of marginals, for example the partition function $\partitionfunc = \sum_{\varsval} \pcfunc(\varsval)$\footnote{alternatively, $\int$ in the case of continuous variables}, if they are \emph{smooth} and \emph{decomposable}:

 \begin{definition}[Smoothness, Decomposability] A probabilistic circuit is \emph{smooth} if for every sum node $\node$, its inputs $\node_i$ have the same scope.
 A probabilistic circuit is \emph{decomposable} if for every product node $\node$, its inputs have disjoint scope. \end{definition}